lnCodel/PKHG-GCN/README.md

 This repository provides the official PyTorch implementation and data processing pipeline for the paper:

 **PKHG-GCN: Prior Knowledge and Homophily Graph Approximation Guided Graph Convolutional Network for Automated ASPECTS Scoring on Non-Contrast CT**

-The code is fully open-sourced to ensure the reproducibility of all experimental results reported in the paper.

 ---

 ## Requirements